First-Year Writing Seminar

 Program Objectives

-2. Students transfer and apply these skills to writing assignments designed to teach the use of description, narration, exposition, analysis, argument, and synthesis as developmental strategies but not as ends in themselves.
+2. Transfer and apply these skills to writing assignments designed to teach the use of description, narration, exposition, analysis, argument, and synthesis as developmental strategies, not as ends in themselves.

-5. The student identifies, summarizes, and critiques the arguments presented in class readings.
+4. Identify, summarize, and critique the arguments presented in class readings.

-6. The student demonstrates the ability to write an effective essay, which states and supports a thesis.
+5. Demonstrate the ability to write an effective essay, stating and supporting a thesis.

-8. The student evaluates the mechanical strength of his/her own writing.
+7. Evaluate the mechanical strength of their writing.

 Writing Across the Curriculum

-Freshman writing seminars at Whittier are taught on the “Writing Across the Curriculum” model (WAC).
+First-year writing seminars at Whittier are taught on the “Writing Across the Curriculum” model.
 This model holds that, since writing is essential to learning generally and a prized skill in all disciplines, writing instruction is the responsibility of every department and not a compartment of the English department.
 Thus, our first writing classes are taught by professors from a wide variety of disciplines.